maria-antoniak/goodreads-scraper/README.md

 `BOOK_TITLE_SIMILARITY_PERCENTAGE = 0.6`
 `AUTHOR_NAME_SIMILARITY_PERCENTAGE = 0.7`

-I found these to be sane defaults during testing, but it really will depend on your use case, feel free to experiment :)
+We found these to be sane defaults during testing, but it really will depend on your use case, feel free to experiment :)

 # Technologies Used